sailorproject/sailor/docs/CONFIG.md

 `smtp.from` is the email address who is sending emails.

+`lua_at_client.vm` is the virtual machine that will translate Lua to Javascript in case you'd like to write Lua code for the browser as well. `starlight` is the default.
+Other options are `moonshine`, `lua51js` and `luavmjs`.
+You can find more details about them on the reference manual.

 `debug.inspect` toggles on/off the exhibition of debug messages on the bottom of the page made with `page.inspect`.